What Happens During the Event of an Alarm?

-If no Primary Contacts are reached, police will be dispatched and our Monitoring Center, and the Monitoring Center will begin to contact any Secondary Contacts you have set up to notify them that the police are on their way.
+If no Primary Contacts are reached, emergency services will be requested by our Monitoring Center, and the Monitoring Center will begin to contact any Secondary Contacts you have set up to notify them that the help is on the way.

 If an Entry-, Motion-, or Glassbreak-triggered alarm is disarmed within 30–60 seconds of the initial alarm signal, our monitoring service will consider this a false alarm.
-That means you will not receive a phone call and police will not be dispatched.
+That means you will not receive a phone call and emergency services will not be requested.

 Life Safety (Smoke and CO)

 When a Life Safety sensor is triggered (Smoke and CO), the Monitoring Center will only contact the first Primary Contact as time could be critical.
 The Safe Word is not required to cancel a request for dispatch of emergency services for a Smoke alarm, you just need to pick up the phone and tell them it is a false alarm.
 For a CO alarm, two things will happen at once.
-You will be called, and emergency services will be dispatched to your location.
+You will be called, and emergency services will be requested to your location.
 Due to the serious and potentially life-threatening nature of Carbon Monoxide poisoning, there is no way to cancel CO alarms.

 If dispatch occurs for either Smoke or CO alarms, the Fire Department will be sent to the address of your system where the alarm was triggered.

 Environmental (Water and Temperature)

 When an Environmental sensor is triggered (Water and Temperature), the monitoring service will call both Primary Contacts to notify them.
 If we are unable to reach a Primary Contact, we will reach out to your Secondary Contacts.
-Environmental alarms do not result in dispatch regardless of whether you answer the phone or not.
+Environmental alarms do not result in a request for dispatch regardless of whether you answer the phone or not.
 This is just a notification call from the monitoring center.